neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 At this point, you still have no database tables in Neon.
 In this step, you will run a migration with Prisma Migrate, which will create the database tables.
 The tables are created based on the `User` and `Post` models that you defined in the `schema.prisma` file in the previous step.
 Specifically, Prisma Migrate performs the following actions:

-- Creates a SQL migration file for this migration in your `prisma/migrate` directory.
+- Creates an SQL migration file for this migration in your `prisma/migrate` directory.
 - Runs the SQL migration file on your database

 To run Prisma Migrate, issue the following command: